Yann Toma: Collections

 The artistic work of Toma is part of numerous collections.
 His work is integrated in particular into the collection of Centre Georges Pompidou and was put in the inventory of the National Art Collection of Contemporary Art in 2007.
-He is represented by the Bourouina Gallery Germany, in Berlin.
+He is represented by The Opening Gallery, in New York.
 A monography, entitled "Yann Toma" (texts, conversations, 700 photos and illustrations), went out to September 2011 which presents the extent of his work and artistic flux of the President for life of Ouest-Lumière.
 His personal participative exhibition in the Grand Palais Dynamo-Fukushima (in September 2011) gathered more than 17,000 visitors in two days.

 The French national memorial created for the centennial of the World War I is the last monumental artwork of the artist.
 At night, the monument called L'Anneau de la mémoire becomes La Grande Veilleuse ("The Great Wake Light") and the memory of 580,000 soldiers keeps shining when the visitors are gone.